CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 • An infant who isn’t gaining weight or producing dirty diapers

-While feeding problems can be indicative of infant tongue tie, it’s not necessarily the reason baby is feeding poorly, O’Connor stresses.
-Many new mothers initially struggle with breastfeeding, and for a variety of reasons, which is why it’s important to speak with your child’s pediatrician or a lactation consultant.
+While feeding problems can be indicative of baby tongue tie, it’s not the definitive cause by any means, O’Connor emphasizes.
+Many new moms initially struggle with breastfeeding for a variety of reasons, which is why it’s important to speak with your child’s pediatrician and a lactation consultant.
 “Pain with latching could be caused by poor positioning or other impacts,” Macaluso explains.
-“A mother may have physiological issues that cause latching problems and in some instances the baby may be too relaxed to feed properly.”
+“A mom may have physiological issues that cause latching problems, and in some instances, baby may be too relaxed to feed properly.”

-Still, even if a newborn tongue tie isn’t causing feeding problems right off the bat, it could create issues down the line.
-O’Connell sometimes sees infants who are 3 to 6 months old begin to have feeding issues due to tongue tie.
+Even if a newborn tongue tie isn’t causing feeding problems right off the bat, it could potentially create issues down the line.
+O’Connell occasionally sees infants who are 3 to 6 months old begin to have feeding issues due to tongue tie.
 “If a mom has a strong supply, the infant may not need to suck to get milk—the milk just lands in their mouth,” she explains.
-“But as the mom’s supply regulates, baby may not have an effective latch, and a revision may need to be done.”
+“But as the mom’s supply regulates, baby may not have an effective latch, and a procedure may need to be done.”
+There’s also the possibility of problems with speech later if the tongue tie is severe; there are cases when older children and adults need treatment, Scott says.
+However, she reiterates that most infants with tongue ties don’t have breastfeeding issues and won’t experience future related issues.
+To that end, she cautions against getting tongue-tie treatment to “prevent a possible future problem.”

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.